 If you meet the criteria as stated in the steps above, you will be eligible for any of our Pathways to Birmingham programmes and should apply when applications open.

 Typically a state-funded school, college or sixth form in the greater West Midlands that has elected to be a Pathways to Birmingham partner school.
-NASS students must attend a non-selective state school with a high proportion of free school meals and/ or in inner-city areas.
+NASS students must attend a non-selective state school with low levels of progression to higher education.

 If you are a refugee or an asylum seeker, we will still consider your application if your Key Stage 4 qualifications were not taken in the UK.